erans/redissnowflake/README.md

 * **Directly Sortable** - The IDs are sortable without loading the full objects that they represent, using the above order.

 * **Compact** - There are many otherwise reasonable solutions to this problem that require 128 bit numbers.
-For various reasons, we need to keep our ids under 64 bits.
+For various reasons, we need to keep our IDs under 64 bits.

 ### ID Composition
 * time - 41 bits (millisecond precision w/ a custom epoch gives us 69 years)